18 Awesome Day Trips From Eugene, OR

 Distance from Eugene: 3 hour drive

 The Willamette Valley is one of the most picturesque regions in Oregon.
-With its rolling hills, verdant vineyards and quaint small towns, it’s no wonder that the Willamette Valley is such a popular destination for visitors from all over the world.
+Similar to California’s Napa Valley, you’ll get endless amounts of rolling hills, verdant vineyards, and quaint small towns galore.

 In fact, this region of Oregon is recognized as one of the premier Pinot noir–producing areas in the world!
 No lie, many wine experts believe that the Willamette Valley produces wines that rival those from France’s Burgundy region.